Ivorforce/Monoteny/README.md

 TenLang takes this to heart: Generic types are resolved with user code at compile time.
 The code is TenLang, so it is unnecessary to learn a separate language paradigm.

+### Polymorphism

+Polymorphism in TenLang is offered using traits with abstract functions.
+When some trait conformance is required for a function, the function is polymorphically callable.

+The implication depends on caller context.
+Specifically, it depends on whether the object has a deterministic polymorphism.

+- Deterministic polymorphism (regular): Polymorphism can be resolved completely at compile time.
+No polymorphism exists after compilation.
+- Indeterministic polymorphism (from I/O): Polymorphism cannot be resolved at compile time.
+Abstract function calls on these objects are resolved with virtual function tables.

 ## Roadmap

 ### Transpilation Targets